a-athamneh-salla/gamification-node/PRD.md

 - Merchant progress is updated in real time once any event triggered
 - event should reach the system via API that called via jitsu and recieve all the events
 - Progress is visible in the dashboard via a UI component and our system should present API to serve this component(we shouldn't have UI component, we should just have API)
-- Data is scoped by Store ID for multi-tenancy
+- Data is scoped by player ID for multi Games, and scoped by game id

-### Multi-Tenant Architecture
+### Multi-Game Architecture

-- Each merchant’s data is partitioned by Store ID
+- Each Game's data is partitioned by player ID
-- Global or tenant-group specific configurations supported
+- Global or games-group specific configurations supported

 ### Needed API